kubernetes/kompose/docs/installation.md

 ## Go

-Installing using `go install` pulls from the master branch with the latest development changes.
+Installing using `go install` pulls from the main branch with the latest development changes.

 ```sh
 go install github.com/kubernetes/kompose@latest